 During the early Information Age, measurements of the density of Amalthea first showed it to be far less dense than previously thought.
 It appeared to consist of several huge boulders barely touching each other covered in loose ice- much easier to mine, but not suitable for excavating the interior to make living chambers.

-Due to its position in the Jovian magnetic field the moon was a net producer of electromagnetic energy, and became one of the richest self contained habitats in Jovian Space.
+The colonists formed the Jovian League in 278 AT, and extracted silicon, aluminium, oxygen, and titanium and water ice from this moon, while constructing low-gravity habitats in the resultig excavations.
+Due to its position in the Jovian magnetic field the moon was a net producer of electromagnetic energy, and became one of the richest self-contained habitats in Jovian Space.
+A Bernal Sphere was constructed in 300 to provide centrifugal gravity.

-Always a reluctant member of the Genetekker supraclade the Amaltheans remained in Sol system rather than flee to New L4 and Frog's Head.
+Always a reluctant member of the Genetekker supraclade the Amaltheans remained in Sol system rather than flee to Lalande 21185 and Frog's Head.
 Goatmen and satyrs descended from Amaltheans are found in various locations throughout the Civilized Galaxy, sometimes associated with nature worship or even satanism.

 Text by Steve Bowers